 - IGMP Snooping This switch can passively snoop on IGMP Query and Report packets transferred between IP multicast routers/switches and IP multicast host groups to identify the IP multicast group members.
 It simply monitors the IGMP packets passing through it, picks out the group registration information, and configures multicast filters accordingly. - IGMP Query A router, or multicast-enabled switch, can periodically ask their hosts if they want to receive multicast traffic.
 If there is more than one router/switch on the LAN performing IP multicasting, one of these devices is elected "querier" and assumes the role of querying the LAN for group members.
-It then propagates the service requests on to any adjacent multicast switch/router to ensure that it will continue to receive the multicast service.

-Note: Multicast routers use this information, along with a multicast routing protocol such as DVMRP or PIM, to support IP multicasting across the Internet.
+It then propagates the service requests on to any adjacent multicast switch/router to ensure that it will continue to receive the multicast service. - Note: Multicast routers use this information, along with a multicast routing protocol such as DVMRP or PIM, to support IP multicasting across the Internet.

 - IGMP Status When enabled, the switch will monitor network traffic to determine which hosts want to receive multicast traffic.
 This is also referred to as IGMP Snooping.
-(Default: Enabled) - Act as IGMP Querier When enabled, the switch can serve as the Querier, which is responsible for asking hosts if they want to receive multicast traffic.
-(Default: Enabled) - IGMP Query Count Sets the maximum number of queries issued for which there has been no response before the switch takes action to solicit reports.
-(Range: 2 - 10; Default: 2) - IGMP Query Interval Sets the frequency (in seconds) at which the switch sends IGMP host-query messages.
-(Range: 60 125; Default: 125) - IGMP Report Delay Sets the time (in seconds) between receiving an IGMP Report for an IP multicast address on a port before the switch sends an IGMP Query out of that port and removes the entry from its list.
-(Default: 10, Range: 5-30) - IGMP Query Timeout Sets the time (in seconds) the switch waits after the previous querier has stopped querying before it takes over as the querier.
-(Default: 300 seconds, Range: 300 - 500)

-IGMP Version - Sets the protocol version for compatibility with other devices on the network.
-(Default: 2, Range: 1 - 2)

-Notes: 1.
-All systems on the subnet must support the same version.

-2. Some attributes are only enabled for IGMPv2, including IGMP Report Delay and IGMP Query Timeout.
+(Default: Disabled) - Act as IGMP Querier When enabled, the switch can serve as the Querier, which is responsible for asking hosts if they want to receive multicast traffic.
+(Default: Disabled) - IGMP Query Count (2-10) Sets the maximum number of queries issued for which there has been no response before the switch takes action to drop a client from the multicast group.
+(Default: 2, Range: 2-10) - IGMP Query Interval (60-125) Sets the frequency (in seconds) at which the switch sends IGMP host-query messages.
+(Default: 125, Range: 60-125) - IGMP Report Delay (5-30) Sets the time (in seconds) between receiving an IGMP Report for an IP multicast address on a port before the switch sends an IGMP Query out of that port and removes the entry from its list.
+(Default: 10, Range: 5-30) - Query Timeout (300-500) The time the switch waits after the previous querier stops before it considers the router port (i.e., the interface which had been receiving query packets) to have expired.
+(Default: 300 seconds, Range: 300-500) - IGMP Version (1,2) Sets the protocol version for compatibility with other devices on the network.
+(Default: 2, Range: 1-2) - Notes: 1.
+All systems on the subnet must support the same version. - 2.
+Some attributes are only enabled for IGMPv2, including IGMP Report Delay and IGMP Query Timeout.

-Web - Click IGMP, IGMP Configuration.
+Web - Click IGMP Snooping, IGMP Configuration.
 Adjust the IGMP settings as required, and then click Apply.
-(The default settings are shown below.)

-IGMP Configuration n

-IGMP Status ☑ Ena able
+IGMP Status I Ena able

-Act as IGMP Querier ☑ Ena able
+Act as IGMP Querier 🔽 Ena able

 IGMP Query Count (2-10) 2

 IGMP Query Interval (60-125) 125 seconds

 IGMP Report Delay (5-30) 10 seconds

 IGMP Query Timeout (300-500) 300 seconds

 IGMP Version (1,2) 2